|When: Feb 24, 2016 12:00 AM to Mar 10, 2016 12:00 AM|

 Destinations and Birds

-We will spend the first two nights in Kota Kinabalu, the capital of Sabah, exploring and birding this interesting city as we adjust to the new time zone & culture.
+The first two nights of the trip will be in Kota Kinabalu, the capital of Sabah, exploring and birding this interesting city as we adjust to the new time zone and culture.
 From there we head directly to Mt.
-Kinabalu, where we will bird the flanks of the highest peak in Southeast Asia in search of species such as the Whitehead's Trogon, the Gray-throated Minivet, the Indigo Flycatcher, and perhaps even the rare Crimson-headed Partridge.
-From here we travel to the area know as Sepilok, where we'll visit the Sepilok Rainforest Discovery Center, famous for its canopy towers and walkways that offer premier birding opportunities in the otherwise dense rainforest.
-This region is known as a birding hotspot, and is perhaps the best location to spot the Bornean Bristlehead, one of the strangest and most sought-after of Borneo's endemics.
+Kinabalu, where we will bird the flanks of the highest peak in Southeast Asia in search of species such as the Whitehead's Trogon, Gray-throated Minivet, Indigo Flycatcher, and perhaps even the rare Crimson-headed Partridge.
+From here we travel to Sepilok, where we'll visit the Sepilok Rainforest Discovery Center, famous for its canopy towers and walkways that offer premier birding opportunities and views of the tree tops in the otherwise dense rainforest.
+This region is known as a birding hotspot and is perhaps the best location to spot the Bornean Bristlehead, one of the most sought-after of Borneo's endemics.

 Next it's off to the Sukau Rainforest Lodge, where more than birds await our group of intrepid travelers.
-This region is a known haunt for the Proboscis Monkey, a rare species of primate found only in Borneo, and for the interesting Bornean Pygmy Elephant, whose mysterious origins are still in debate.
-And the birdlife of this region will not disappoint!
-Many beautiful species await our discovery, including the Hooded Pitta, the Rhinoceros Hornbill and the Blue-eared Kingfisher, just to name a few.
-Lastly we'll venture into the Danum Valley, a vast tract of lowland forest that is home to the legendary "Man of the Forest," the great ape we call the Orangutan.
-Sightings of this massive primate are all but guaranteed, but not so for the other large mammal we'll be on the look out for, the critically endangered Sumatran Rhinoceros.
-Before leaving Borneo, we'll have three days to bird this fantastically rich area, as we search for Sooty-capped Babblers, Purple-naped Sunbirds, Long-billed Spider Hunters, and a multitude of other avian denizens of Borneo's glorious rainforest.
+This region along the Kinabatangan River is the home of the strange Proboscis Monkey, a rare species of primate found only in Borneo, and the Bornean Pygmy Elephant, whose mysterious origins are still in debate.
+The fascinating birdlife of this region will not disappoint!
+Many beautiful species await our discovery, including the Hooded Pitta, Rhinoceros Hornbill, and Blue-eared Kingfisher, just to name a few.
+Lastly we'll venture into the Danum Valley, and stay at the comfortable Borneo Rainforest Lodge where a vast tract of lowland rainforest is home to the legendary "man of the Forest," the Orangutan.
+Sightings of this massive primate are all but guaranteed, but not so for the other mammals such as the Palm Civet, Slow Loris and strange and bug-eyed Western Tarsier.
+Before leaving Borneo, we'll have three days to bird this fantastically rich area, as we search for Sooty-capped Babblers, Purple-naped Sunbirds, Long-billed Spiderhunters, and a multitude of other avian denizens of Borneo's glorious rainforest.

 After one last night in the town of Kota Kinabalu to catch our breath, re-pack our gear, and enjoy our camaraderie over dinner, we'll fly home with enough memories of this magical island to last a lifetime.